pslucas0212/RHEL-EUS/README.md

 **RHEL 8** system registraion
 ```
-$ sudo subscription-manager register --org=xxxxxxxxx --activationkey=your_key_here
+$ sudo subscription-manager register --org=xxxxxxxx --activationkey=your_activationkey_here
 [sudo] password for pslucas:
-The system has been registered with ID: 7a5b0af5-d1c7-48ae-b5b6-cad1b4a1ee13
+The system has been registered with ID: 1b2d515f-e6fe-45a8-a8cf-9ffaf3839e0c
-The registered system name is: eus086.example.com
+The registered system name is: eus88.example.com
 ```

 **RHEL 9** system registration
 ```
-$ sudo subscription-manager register --org=xxxxxxxxx --activationkey=your_key_here
+$ sudo subscription-manager register --org=xxxxxxxx --activationkey=your_activationkey_here
 [sudo] password for pslucas:
-The system has been registered with ID: 7a5b0af5-d1c7-48ae-b5b6-cad1b4a1ee13
+The system has been registered with ID: a9eb6fc7-a04a-408c-beff-33deb66c6820
-The registered system name is: eus090.example.com
+The registered system name is: eus92.example.com
 ```

 Let's check the system status.
 We see that Content Access Mode is set Simple Content Access (SCA).
 With SCA enabled we only need to enable the instance and we don't need to assign a specific subscription to the instance.
 ```
 $ sudo subscription-manager status
-[sudo] password for pslucas:
 +-------------------------------------------+
    System Status Details
 +-------------------------------------------+